TomSumner28/merchant-data/README.md

 the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales, Account Manager or Legal.

+## Semantic Queries

+When you ask questions like "How many retailers are active in the United States?" the API maps common synonyms to the actual database columns.
+For example:

+- *retailer* → **Merchants** table
+- *active* or *enabled* → `status = 'live'`
+- *in the USA* → `region = 'USA'`

+This mapping allows natural language questions to be converted into live Supabase queries so counts and lists stay accurate even if your wording doesn’t match the database schema exactly.

 ## Testing Page

 Visit `/testing` to see the exact data loaded from Supabase and passed to GPT.